Can Your Boss Legally Cut Hours Without Notice?

 Employers Can’t Reduce Your Pay in Violation of an Employment Contract

-If you have an employment contract, it may protect you from wage or hour cuts during your term of employment or set notice requirements for any work schedule changes.
-If your employer violates the contract terms by taking any adverse employment action against you—including firing, furloughs, or pay reductions—you may have a breach of contract claim.
+If you have an employment contract, it may protect you from wage or hour cuts during your term of employment.
+Employment agreements can also set notice requirements for any work schedule changes.
+If your employer violates the contract terms with adverse employment action — including furloughs or pay reductions — you may have a breach of contract claim.

-If the adverse employment action is a big demotion or cut in what an employee is paid, that might be a viable claim.
-If it’s a case of someone who was working six hours per day and is now working five hours a day, that’s technically a demotion and could theoretically be pursued as a claim.
+If [it’s] a big demotion or cut in [pay], that might be a viable claim.
+If it’s a case of someone who was working six hours per day and is now working five… that’s technically a demotion and could theoretically be pursued as a claim.
 But from a practical perspective, it will be challenging to get a lawyer to take that case unless the damages are really significant.

 Employers Can’t Reduce Your Pay for Discriminatory or Retaliatory Reasons

 Employers cannot take adverse employment actions against you for reasons that violate the law.
 Adverse employment actions include getting fired, demoted, or having your hours or pay reduced.
-Illegal reasons include discrimination, retaliation for engaging in protected activities (such as filing a complaint over unsafe working conditions or taking protected medical leave), tor blowing the whistle on the company’s illegal activity.
+Illegal reasons to reduce work hours include:

 Employers Can’t Reduce Your Pay Below Minimum Wage

-Employers cannot cut pay to a level beneath the state or federal minimum wage or overtime requirements.
+Employers cannot cut pay to a level below the state or federal minimum wage or overtime requirements.

-The Fair Labor Standards Act (FLSA) is a federal law that, among other things, sets requirements for minimum wage and overtime pay for non-exempt employees (the term “non-exempt” simply means the employee is not exempt from the FLSA’s provisions).
+The Fair Labor Standards Act (FLSA) is a federal law that establishes requirements for minimum wage and overtime pay for non-exempt employees.
+Non-exempt simply means the employee is not exempt from the FLSA’s provisions.

 Under the FLSA, employers must pay their workers at least the federal minimum wage, currently $7.25/hour.
-In states with minimum wage rates above the federal requirement, employers must pay the higher rate in accordance with state law.
-Additionally, employees are entitled to overtime pay for every hour they work over 40 hours per week.
-Overtime pay is 1.5 times your regular rate of pay.
+In states or cities with minimum wage rates above the federal requirement, employers must pay the higher rate in accordance with local and state law.
+Additionally, employees get overtime pay for every hour they work over 40 hours per week.
+Overtime pay is one and one-half times your regular rate of pay.

 Employers Can’t Make Day-to-Day or Week-to-Week Cuts to an Exempt Employee’s Predetermined Salary

-- They perform exempt job duties, such as managing or directing others (executive), non-manual labor related to general business operations (administrative), or tasks requiring advanced knowledge or skill (professional).
+- Perform exempt job duties, such as managing or directing others (executive), non-manual labor related to general business operations (administrative), or tasks requiring advanced knowledge or skill (professional)

 Employers Must Provide Advance Notice of Plant Closings and Layoffs

-The Worker Adjustment and Retraining Notification (WARN) Act is a federal law that requires companies with 100 or more employees to give employees 60 days’ notice of plant closings or mass layoffs.
-Employment loss includes a 50 percent reduction in an employee’s work hours for each month in a 6-month period.
+The Worker Adjustment and Retraining Notification (WARN) Act is a federal law that requires companies with 100 or more employees to give workers 60 days’ notice of plant closings or mass layoffs.
+Employment loss includes a 50 percent reduction in an employee’s work hours for each month in a six month period.

 How Much Advance Notice Must You Get?

-If your employer cut your pay or hours without notice, they may have violated your state’s laws regarding advanced notice.
-A wage and hour attorney in your area can give you the best advice about state law and strategies for bringing a claim.
+If your employer cuts your pay or hours without notice, they may have violated your state’s laws.
+A wage and hour attorney in your area can give you the best advice about state law and strategies for bringing legal action.

 When Should You Seek Legal Help for Wage and Hour Cuts?

-Because the viability of a legal claim is highly fact-dependent, it’s advisable to speak with an employment law attorney for legal advice.
+Legal claims are highly fact-dependent.
+Speak with an employment law attorney for legal advice.
 Many attorneys provide free initial consultations to prospective clients.
 These consultations allow the attorney to hear the facts of your case and for you to determine if the attorney meets your needs.

 What do I do next?